70/0083-M - INSTRUMENTATION AND CONTROL

 Magnani, Tecnologie dei sistemi di controllo, Mc-Graw-Hill, Mi, 2000

-Course notes are available on Moodle.
+Course note are available (in italian).